 German postcard by Ufa (Universum-Film Aktiengesellschaft), Berlin-Tempelhof, no. CK-87.
 Retail price: 30 Pfg.
 Photo: Arthur Grimm / Ufa.

-Women's Hero
+Women's hero

-Peter Garden was born as Karlheinz Rothmayer in München (Munich), Germany, in 1924.
+Peter Garden was born Karlheinz Rothmayer in München (Munich), Germany, in 1924.
 He was the son of the singer Karl Rothmayer.

-After his military service he attended the Musikhochschule Salzburg (the college of music in Salzburg) and in 1947, he went to the Volksoper München (the People's Opera Munich).
+After his military service, he attended the Musikhochschule Salzburg (the College of Music in Salzburg) and in 1947, he went to the Volksoper München (the People's Opera Munich).

-In the early 1950s he worked at the Bayerischen Staatsoperette (Bavarian state operetta).
+In the early 1950s, he worked at the Bayerischen Staatsoperette (Bavarian State Operetta).
 He also made his film debut at that time.
-After two years at the Stadttheater Bern (the Municipal theatre in Bern) he finished his stage career and returned to Munich to devote himself intensely to his film career.
+After two years at the Stadttheater Bern (the Municipal Theatre in Bern), he finished his stage career and returned to Munich to devote himself intensely to his film career.

 He appeared in such comedies as Ein Herz bleibt allein/My Leopold (Géza van Bolváry, 1955), Ball im Savoy/Ball at the Savoy (Paul Martin, 1955) and Der Falsche Adam/The False Adam (Géza von Cziffra, 1955).
+He posed shirtless for beefcake photos and was groomed to become a romantic leading man like Rock Hudson in Hollywood.

-He posed shirtless for beefcake photos, and was groomed to become a romantic leading man like Rock Hudson in Hollywood.
 Garden grew to bigger roles in light entertainment films like Dany, bitte Schreiben Sie/Dany, Please Write (Eduard von Borsody, 1956) with Sonja Ziemann, Schön ist die Welt/Fair Is the World (Géza von Bolvary, 1957), and Egon, der Frauenheld/Egon, the Women's Hero (Hans Albin, 1957).
+In 1959, he divorced his first wife, actress Christiane Jansen.

 Dutch postcard.
 Photo: Berolina-Constantin-Wesel.